 Academic Integrity and Collaboration for Homework: You are encouraged to work with other Stat 3201 students on homework and you may consult references both internal and external to the course material.
 Each student must produce their own assignment to be handed in.
 Do not copy any part of another student's homework.
 You must list at the top of your homework your collaborators and any references (texts or other online materials) that you consulted.
 Use of homework solutions distributed in previous offerings of the course or available on the web constitutes academic misconduct and will be handled according to university rules.
-Quizzes: The goal of the quizzes is to keep you motivated to read the textbook and keep up with the asynchronous content.
-There will be quiz questions assigned weekly.
-These will be administered online, through Carmen.
-There will be no time restrictions on completing the quizzes, and you will have multiple attempts.
+Quizzes will be given frequently during lectures.
+These short quizzes are meant to motivate you to participate actively in classroom activities and keep you up with the material introduced during class.
+Also, it gives you incentivize attendance and participation.
+These quizzes will not be made up and if you do not attend lecture, you cannot attempt, submit, or receive credit for these assignments.
+The quizzes are open book / open notes, and you are strongly encouraged to work together with your neighbors in the classroom.
+I will drop your lowest quiz score when computing your quiz grade for the semester.